gnoul4869/gnoul4869/README.md

 Vagabond E-Commerce (10/2021):

 "Vagabond is an E-Commerce platform that focuses on giving customers the best experience when shopping online.
-It is built using MERN Stack with many essential features such as Recommendation-System and AI chatbot..."
+It is built using MERN Stack with many essential features such as Recommendation-System and AI chatbot"

 Languages: JavaScript, HTML, CSS, Python
 Frameworks: React, Express.js (Node.js), Flask, Bootstrap 5